fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is the difference between Rbenv and RVM?
 A key difference between Rbenv and RVM is how each ruby version manager changes the Ruby version.
 RVM defines a shell function `rvm`, which is used in preference to the disk-based command, as it can modify the environment in which a program is executed.
 As we use commands such as `rvm use 2.2.2`, or change between directories with a `.ruby-version` file, RVM dynamically alters the `PATH` variable such that when we execute various commands in the CLI, RVM ensures we are using shell commands instead of disk based commands, allowing us to the right versions of Ruby and gems based on our project requirements (e.g. based on a `.ruby-version` file, if available).

 With Rbenv, the `PATH` variable is not dynamically changed.
 The `PATH` variables is generally only altered once to include a reference to a `shims` directory before any other directories in the `PATH` variable to ensure it is looked through before any other Ruby related directories.
-Shims are executable scripts that Rbenv uses to run commands in the CLI.
-An Rbenv shim intercepts a Ruby related command in the CLI and calls `rbenv exec PROGRAM`, which determines what version of Ruby that should be used, and executes the appropriate program from the Ruby version-specific directories based on a `.ruby-version` file (if available).
+Shims are executable scripts that Rbenv uses to intercept Ruby related commands in the CLI, calling `rbenv exec PROGRAM` instead.
+This command determines what version of Ruby that should be used, and executes the appropriate program from the Ruby version-specific directories based on a `.ruby-version` file (if available).

 ### What is the `PATH` variable?
 How is it used in the context of Rbenv versus RVM?
 The `PATH` variable stores a series of directories, which give context to any command run in the CLI that doesn't start with `/`, `~` or `.` (since those are paths to files or directories), such as `cd`, `ruby`, without having the user manually specify where that command comes from everytime they want to run that particular command.

 With RVM, the `PATH` variable is dynamically changed as different versions of Ruby are used.
 With Rbenv, the `PATH` variable usually has a `shims` directory added in front of other directories, to enable the shim scripts to execute version-specific commands based on the version of Ruby set.

+In general, it's also a good idea to use directories that don't contain spaces.
+Doing so can result in some strange bugs when using version managers, as well as Bundler and Rake.

 ### What is a gem?
 Why might we use gems?
-A gem is packaged up code that can be downloaded and used within our own programs to extend it's functionality.
+A gem is packaged code that we can download from a source and use within our own program to extend it's own functionality.
+They are helpful in reducing potential duplication in our code - we can simply use the functionalities within those gems as if we had written them in our programs ourselves.

 We can install gems by running `gem install PACKAGE` in the CLI (works with all versions of Ruby after 1.9).
 Gems allow us to avoid having to 'reinvent the wheel' for common or useful functionality that could be in our own programs.

 ### What is Bundler?
 What does it do?
 Bundler is a gem that handles dependencies, meaning it allows us to manage the different version requirements of gems and Ruby within our project, allowing us to resolve dependency conflicts when issuing shell commands.
 It relies on a `Gemfile` to tell it what Ruby version, gems and their versions are used within a program.
 We then run `bundler install`, which scans the list of gems and installs them, as well as any other gems that the gems in the `Gemfile` are dependent on.

 The `bundler install` command also generates a `Gemfile.lock` file, which lists all the dependencies within our programs (including gems which depend on other gems not explicitly listed within our `Gemfile`).
 Once this `Gemfile.lock` file is generated, we can use `bundle exec GEM_NAME` to run versions of gems specific to our `Gemfile.lock` file, ignoring the other versions installed on our system.
 It also enables us to use `require bundler/setup` in our program to ensure that the correct versions of Ruby and gems are used when running our application.

+### What is a Gemfile?
+What should we include in a Gemfile?
+A `Gemfile` is a file used by Bundler to determine what dependencies exist within a project in respect of Gems and their versions.
+It's used by the `bundle install` command to install said gems and generate a `Gemfile.lock` file that specifies these dependencies.

+A `Gemfile` should include 4 pieces of information:
+- Source: Where bundler should look in order to install Rubygems.
+This is generally the Rubygems official website, but may be a private repository or website that a company uses.
+- `.gemspec` file: This is a file that provides a description of the project when we deploy our project as a gem.
+It's usually required that a published gem has a `.gemspec` file.
+- Ruby version: This is generally recommended, though not required.
+We typically want to support newer versions of Ruby, but this may not always be possible on older applications.
+If this isn't specified, Bundler will use whatever version of Ruby that is defined in the project directory (usually through a Ruby version manager or sometimes the system version of Ruby).
+- Rubygems used: We want to list our all the gems across our various files (usually found as `require` statements at the top of our project files), and their versions.
+These are the gems (and their versions) that bundler will install and use to generate the `Gemfile.lock` file.

+Once these pieces of information is included in the `Gemfile`, we can run `bundle install` to install all of these gems in our project directory, which will force our application to use these versioned gems in preference to any other versions we may have installed on our system.

 ### What is `bundle exec`?
 How is it different from `binstubs`?
 `bundle exec` is a shell command that allows us to run versions of gems specified in the `Gemfile.lock` file, ignoring other versions installed on our systems.
 It is a way to resolve dependency conflicts.
 We could use it when we are unable to add `require bundler/setup` to our code, or our program has conflicting needs when executing, or are testing particular parts of our code outside of the context of simply running the program where our system version of a gem that has been loaded is different to the version required in the `Gemfile`.